mathwcruz/dt.money/README.md

 - `cd ignite-reactjs-chapter_II-dt_money` and `code .`
 - run `yarn` to install the dependencies of the project
 - After that, run `yarn start` to run the application, will open at the address `localhost:3000`
-- [Web application](h) - remember to be with the server running for better usability of the application

 <br>